TheNeatCompany/rack-oauth2-server/README.md

 For more background, [check out the presentation slides](http://speakerdeck.com/u/assaf/p/oauth-20).

-## Adding OAuth 2.0 To Your Application
+## Adding OAuth 2.0 To Your Application.

 ### Step 1: Setup Your Database